 More recently, Mask R-CNN, which is an extension of the Faster R-CNN, added a third output that allows having the mask of the object.
 This results in having the classification, bounding box and the mask of the object.
 The mask prediction is done in parallel with predicting the class and the bounding box .

 The goal is to select only the relevant parts of the report, in our case the text paragraphs.
-Other parts that already contain summaries, like headings or tables, are not relevant.
-So the first thing we need is an annotated dataset containing the various document elements.
-PubLayNet is a dataset with annotations of text, figures, titles, lists and tables on more than 360,000 pages of scientific papers .
-By fine-tuning a mask-R-CNN model trained on PubLayNet, we obtain a model that allows us to recognize the parts of the documents that correspond to the text.
+Other parts that already contain summaries, such as headings or tables, are not relevant.
+So the first thing we need is an annotated dataset with the different document elements.
+PubLayNet is a dataset with Annotations of text, figures, titles, lists, and tables on more than 360,000 pages of scientific papers .
+By fine-tuning a mask-R-CNN model trained in PubLayNet, we obtain a model that allows us to detect the parts of the documents that correspond to text.
 The model we used is available in the Detectron2 platform, a platform from Facebook AI Research that enables rapid testing of state-of-the-art algorithms .
-In the figure, we can see the bounding boxes and the classification shown with a different colour for each class, which was the result without any fine-tuning.
+In the figure we can see the bounding boxes and the classification shown with a different color for each class, which was the result without any fine tuning.
 For our problem, we are not interested in the mask of the text, but only in the bounding box marked in blue.